weixinxu666/weixinxu666.github.io/_pages/about.md

 My research lies at the intersection of **deep learning, machine learning, data mining, computer vision, neuroscience, and medical AI**, with a particular focus on **brain graph foundation models, self-supervised pre-training, and graph neural networks**.

-I hold dual master’s degrees from [McGill University](https://www.mcgill.ca/) in **Neuroscience** (2021–2023) and from the [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (2020–2023).
+I hold dual master’s degrees from [McGill University](https://www.mcgill.ca/) (2021–2023) and from the [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (2020–2023).
 Prior to that, I completed my undergraduate studies at the University of Electronic Science and Technology of China (2016–2020).